-Branchville, South Carolina is the oldest railroad junction in the world.
-Also, route of the first scheduled train in the United States, which operated between Charleston, Branchville, Blackville, Aiken and Hamburg, South Carolina...initial run December 25, 1833.
-Later operating across the Savannah River at Hamburg into Augusta, Georgia.
-Also, line constructed from Branchville to Columbia, SC, making Branchville the first junction point in the world.The depot was largely destroyed in a fire of 1995.
+According to the railroad museum plaque, a line constructed from Branchville to Columbia, South Carolina made Branchville the first junction point in the world.
+It was the route of the first scheduled train in the United States, which operated between Charleston, Branchville, Blackville, Aiken and Hamburg, South Carolina...initial run December 25, 1833.
+It later operated across the Savannah River at Hamburg into Augusta, Georgia.The depot was largely destroyed in a fire in 1995.
 Residents of Branchville saved historic relics from the railroad museum, carrying them out the front of the depot while the back of the building was burning.
 A benefactor donated $300,000 toward the restoration of the building and museum.

 1992